horvathgyozo/git-basic-tutorial/README.md

 # Git Basic Tutorial

-I like apples and grapes.
+I like apples and grapes and oranges.

 And I like pears.